 Companies such as Gretsch and Gibson are well known mass producers of these fine instruments, while custom makers such as Benedetto, D’Angelico, and Sadowsky, provide that hand crafted touch that comes with a hefty price tag worthy of the tone.

-We have taken a look at the many varieties of electric guitars available in today’s market (you can read about the types of acoustic guitars as well).
+We have taken a look at the many varieties of electric guitars available in today’s market (you can read about the types of acoustic guitars and even guitar strings as well).
 With this many options, it is wise to consider the genre and tone you are searching for by researching what your favorite artists choose to craft their sound.
 Your choice may be based upon visual appeal and cool factor, but make sure the instrument you choose is capable of producing the tone of the style of music you play from your heart!
 It's a large selection of body styles but hopefully now you're also comfortable with all of the sounds of the various types of electric guitars.